ajayprem/Dailies-Management/frontend/src/FEATURE_UPDATES.md

 ## Overview

-Three new features have been added to the Done Dailies task management system:
+Four new features have been added to the Done Dailies task management system:

 1. **Task Reset Functionality** - Users can undo a task completion if marked by mistake
 2. **Calendar View** - Visual calendar showing all past task completions
 3. **Detailed Stats Page** - Comprehensive performance metrics for each task
+4. **Start and End Dates** - Tasks and challenges now support configurable start and end dates

+All of these features apply to both **Tasks** and **Challenges**.

 ---

-## 1. Task Reset Functionality
+## 1. Reset Functionality (Tasks & Challenges)

 ### User Experience
+**For Tasks:**
 - Each task card now displays a "Reset" button alongside the "Mark Complete" button
 - The Reset button is only enabled when a task has been completed today
 - Clicking Reset removes today's completion and shows a success notification
 - This allows users to correct mistakes without affecting their completion history

+**For Challenges:**
+- Challenge cards also include a "Reset" button
+- Same functionality as tasks - removes today's completion for the user
+- Other participants' completions are not affected

 ### Backend Requirements
-A new API endpoint is required:
+New API endpoints are required:

 **POST** `/api/tasks/{taskId}/uncomplete`
 - Removes the current date from the task's `completedDates` array
 - Returns `{ "success": true }` on success
 - Requires Authorization header

+**POST** `/api/challenges/{challengeId}/uncomplete`
+- Removes the current date from the user's participant record `completedDates` array
+- Returns `{ "success": true }` on success
+- Requires Authorization header

 ---

-## 2. Calendar View
+## 2. Calendar View (Tasks & Challenges)

 ### User Experience
-- Accessible through the "View Stats & Calendar" button on each task card
+- Accessible through the "View Stats & Calendar" button on each task/challenge card
 - Displays an interactive calendar with completed dates highlighted in green
 - Users can navigate between months to see historical completion data
 - Shows total completion count below the calendar
-- Provides visual feedback for task consistency
+- Provides visual feedback for consistency

+**For Challenges:**
+- Shows only the current user's completion dates
+- Other participants' completions are shown in the stats section

 ### Implementation Details
 - Uses the existing UI calendar component
-- Highlights dates from the task's `completedDates` array
+- Highlights dates from the `completedDates` array
+- For challenges, uses the user's participant record `completedDates`
-- No new API endpoints required (uses existing task data)
+- No new API endpoints required (uses existing data)

 ### Component Structure
 ```
-TaskStats Dialog
+TaskStats / ChallengeStats Dialog
   └── TaskCalendar Component
       └── UI Calendar (with highlighted completion dates)
 ```

 ---

-## 3. Detailed Stats Page
+## 3. Detailed Stats Page (Tasks & Challenges)

 ### User Experience
 Opens a comprehensive dialog showing: